bjatkin/dungeon-design/README.md

 associated with integrating code with a legend of zelda game we chose to use a diffent game for this project.

 ## Examples

+below are several examples of the output of this system.
+Click on the images to see videos of gameplay.

 [![Example Level Set](https://github.com/bjatkin/dungeon-design/blob/master/images/LevelSetThumbnail.png)](https://www.youtube.com/watch?v=OMKOFWbV2nM)
 [![Example Puzzle Script Level](https://github.com/bjatkin/dungeon-design/blob/master/images/PuzzleScriptThumbnail.png)](https://www.youtube.com/watch?v=a96jft9shLM)
 [![Example Sokoban Level](https://github.com/bjatkin/dungeon-design/blob/master/images/SokobanThumbnail.png)](https://www.youtube.com/watch?v=3zBTDilPgyc)